pudly/schmopera-hugo/content/articles/the-tso-does-danny-elfmans-music-from-the-films-of-tim-burton.md

 ---
-title: The TSO does Danny Elfman's music from the films of Tim Burton
+title: "The TSO does Danny Elfman&#039;s music from the films of Tim Burton"
 ---

 Hello Schmop-Tops,